Assessment

 Component | Time | Percentage | ILOs assessed |

-- Coursework 1, Data wrangling and visualisation: We will ask you to use python and Jupyter notebooks to manipulate, summarise and visualise one or more datasets using principles of visualisation that cover early in Semester 1.
-You will also need to interpret your data summaries and visualisations.
+- Formative exercise 2, Visualisation and interpretation: You will practise using python and Jupyter notebooks to summarise and visualise a dataset using the principles of visualisation covered early in Semester 1.
+You will also interpret your data summaries and visualisations.

-- Coursework 2, Project: We will give you a choice of datasets, and ask you to complete a data science analysis of your chosen dataset, including proposing a question, describing the methods and results, and evaluating your contribution.
-We will assess your report of your project.
+- Coursework 1, Project and presentation: We will give you a choice of datasets, and ask you to complete a data science analysis of your chosen dataset, including proposing a question, describing the methods and results, and evaluating your contribution.
+We will assess your project report, your code and a presentation.

 Resit assessment

 If you do not pass the course, there will be a resit assessment in August.
-Assessment for the resit will be a short data science analysis and report that covers all the ILOs, and which will be completed over four days and require around 15 hours of work.
+Assessment for the resit will be a short data science analysis, report and presentation that covers all the ILOs, and which will be completed over four days and require around 15 hours of work.